codingitforward/cicdemoday2021/README.md

 **Kara Siegel** is a rising sophomore at Harvard University studying Computer Science.
 This summer, she worked at the New York City Mayor’s Office of the Chief Technology Officer on a feedback module that can be placed at the bottom of any NYC government sites so that users can easily share feedback about their experience on the site.
 All information will automatically be parsed via Microsoft Flow so that site administrators can view the information via a spreadsheet or an email.

 **Karen Chen** is a rising senior at Harvard University studying History of Art and Architecture (Design Studies).
+This summer, she worked at the New York City Department of City Planning’s Urban Design Office on The Streetscapes for Wellness interactive which is a proof of concept for making static drawings more engaging for the general public.
+It features camera animations and scene navigation to allow viewers a more in-depth and exploratory way to understand visuals, supplemented with text to create a narrative.

 **Kevin Zhou** is a rising sophomore at the University of Pennsylvania studying Computer Science.
 This summer, he worked at Miami’s Department of Innovation and Technology.